PratikKamble99/database-interview-questions/mySQL.md

 ```

 ## 29. TRIGGERS
+Triggers are set of commands that automatically execute when a specific event occurs in the database.
 - When an event happens, do something
 - ( INSERT< UPDATE, DELETE )
 - benefits ==> checks data, handle errors, auditing tables